Heronwang/UDACITY-Data-Analyst-Nano-Degree/R based  Exploratory Data Analysis Project- What Determines Wine Quality/README.md

 ## R based Exploratory Data Analysis Project- What Determines Wine Quality

 ## Project Overview
 Exploratory Data Analysis (EDA) is the numerical and graphical examination of data characteristics and relationships before formal, rigorous statistical analyses are applied.
 EDA can lead to insights, which may uncover to other questions, and eventually predictive models.
+EDA also is an important “line of defense” against bad data and is an opportunity to notice that the assumptions or intuitions about a data set are violated.

 Data, by itself, is "ubiquitous and cheap," says Google's Chief Economist and UC Berkeley professor Hal Varian.
-What you do as a data analyst is take that data and turn it into insights.It also is an important “line of defense” against bad data and is an opportunity to notice that the assumptions or intuitions about a data set are violated.

-Therefore in this project, I learned skills to frame and present data using R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies, and in the end, provide solid insights about what factors in the end determines wine quality and what factors doesn't actually matter.
+Therefore, as a data analyst, our true tasks are turning it into insights.
+In this project, I learned skills to frame and present data using R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies, and in the end, provided solid insights about what factors in the end determines wine quality and what factors doesn't actually matter.

-If you are interested, please check **`P4_White_Wines_Quality_Exploration.rmd` and `html`** for code and detailed documentation!
+If you are interested in it, please check **`P4_White_Wines_Quality_Exploration.rmd` and `html`** for code and detailed documentation!

 ## Skills Used
 - Understand the distribution of a variable and to check for anomalies and outliers